XQP-Munich/LDPC4QKD/codes/README.md

 1. `.bincsc.json` files store a sparse binary LDPC matrix (matrix containing only ones and zeros) directly.
 The file contains two arrays (`rowidx` and `colptr`) of integers, which store the zero-based indices as used for compressed sparse column (CSC) storage of sparse matrices.
 The values array (used in CSC) is omitted due to all non-zero entries being ones.
+For large matrices, this format leads to big files (about half the size of `.alist` files).
 2. `.qccsc.json` files store a sparse matrix containing the exponents used to create a quasi-cyclic LDPC matrix.
+This way of storing the matrix leads to much smaller files.
 In this case, all three arrays defining the CSC storage are used.
 The values array (called `nzval`) stores the quasi-cyclic exponents.
 The quasi-cyclic expansion factor is stored as `qc_expansion_factor`.
 The numbers of rows and columns refer to the shape of the matrix of exponents.
+Note that the C++ code does not yet support loading `.qccsc.json` directly.
+Convert them to a c++ header file (for normal use) or to the `.bincsc.json` format (for simulations).

 Our custom Julia package [LDPCStorage.jl](https://github.com/XQP-Munich/LDPCStorage.jl) contains functions to read and write such files.
-They also support the deprecated `CSCMAT` format which is still used by parts of the project (C++ simulator).
-(TODO update simulator, remove comment)
+They also support the `.alist` format and our deprecated `CSCMAT` format which was used by older versions of the project.

 # Storing LDPC matrix in C++ header
 For use in the LDPC encoder/decoder, we store the LDPC matrices as static data in C++ header files and embed them into the executable.